 I was 13 years old and in juvie for stealing car stereos when I read my first novel, a thousand-page colossus of a book by Larry McMurtry titled Lonesome Dove.
 I recognized it from my father’s nightstand at home and snagged it off the detention center library cart thinking it would give me something to discuss with the old man at visitation.
 It turned out to be an epic adventure better than any movie I’d ever seen.
-That was almost 30 years ago, but the twined themes of confinement and reading have been constants in my life that persist to this day.
+That was more than 30 years ago, but the twined themes of confinement and reading have been constants in my life that persist to this day.

 I was a high school student at Booker T. Washington in Pensacola, Florida, when I graduated from the Juvenile Justice System to the Department of Corrections.
 The petty thefts and marijuana possessions of my early teens eventually devolved into heavier stuff like cocaine and burglary.
 By my 18th birthday, I was headed to state prison and would not see the free world again for nine years, seven months, and twenty-one days.

 In his bestselling novel Cloud Atlas, David Mitchell writes, “Although reading is no true escape, it can stop a mind from scratching itself raw.”
 This is especially true in the world of prison.
 A lot of things happened between 1992 and 2002.
 My father died, ex-girlfriends had babies, the Internet, Waco, the OJ Simpson trial, Oklahoma City, Monica Lewinsky, Eminem, Y2K, 9/11 … The world on the other side of the razor wire was changing.
 All I could do was read.
 I started with Stephen King, then moved on to Sidney Sheldon, then Harold Robbins, Dean Koontz, Jackie Collins, Jean Amel, Pat Conroy, Ken Follett, James Clavell.
 I went through prison libraries like a one-man locust plague, devouring entire catalogs, an author at a time.